bealox/vimrc/README.md

-Store different version of vimrc to keep track of change in progress.
+Store different version of vimrc to keep track of changes in progress.